 Our diagnostic technologies generate data from a biological sample (blood, tissues, etc.).
 It is increasingly essential for clinical laboratories to combine this data to extract treatment patterns, and far more powerful information systems will be developed in the future.

 During the Covid-19 crisis, what has been Roche's activity in developing diagnostic equipment to fight the pandemic?

 In early May, Roche launched a new antibody test to determine if a patient has been exposed to the SARS-CoV-2 virus.
 The company is 100% committed to developing these tests as fast as possible and with the best possible quality to help manage the pandemic.

 We have set discounted prices worldwide so that all countries can access them.
-The company has decided that it is not a business issue, it is a service issue.
+As a result, the company has decided it is not a business issue.
+It is a service issue.

-In Catalonia we have been working days, nights and weekends to be able to get these tests everywhere.
-Our engineers have been constantly traveling to hospitals to fine-tune equipment and train technical profiles.
+We have been working days, nights, and weekends in Catalonia to get these tests everywhere.
+In addition, our engineers have constantly traveled to hospitals to fine-tune equipment and train technical profiles.

-We have been almost exclusively dedicated to the subject of Covid-19 and I think we have added a lot of value to the management of the diagnosis of the disease.
+We have been almost exclusively dedicated to Covid-19, and I think we have added a lot of value to the management of the disease diagnosis.

 What impact has it had on the site's business line in Catalonia?

 The usual hospital routines unrelated to Covid-19 have fallen off tremendously.
 For example, on the most challenging days of April, we had up to 70% less routine activity.

 It is now recovering: as the pressure of Covid-19 is dropping a little, treatment for patients on standby is restarting, such as heart patients, oncology patients, chronic patients, and so on.